-- powdered sugar to dust top of cake
+- powdered sugar to dust the top of the cake

-Preheat the oven to 350°F. Trace the bottom of an 8-inch (20cm) springform pan onto parchment paper and cut out the circle.
+- Preheat the oven to 350°F (180°C).
+Trace the bottom of an 8-inch (20cm) springform pan onto parchment paper and cut out the circle.
 Trim it so it lays flat in the pan.
 Lift it out of the pan, grease the pan, then lay the paper circle back into the springform pan and grease it, too.

 You might also like:

 The Un-Cheesecake, with Coconut Crust and Berry Sauce